Language education: Esperanto as a propaedeutic language

-Esperanto, the most widely used international auxiliary language, was founded by L. L. Zamenhof, a Polish-Jewish ophthalmologist, in 1887, aimed to eliminate language barriers in the international contacts.
-Esperanto is an artificial language created on the basis of the Indo-European languages, absorbing the reasonable factors of commonality of the Germanic languages.
-Esperanto is completely consistent in its speech and writing.
-By learning twenty-eight letters and mastering the phonetic rules, one can read and write any words.
-With further simplification and standardization, Esperanto becomes more easily mastered than other languages.
-Ease of learning helps one build the confidence and learning Esperanto, as a learning strategy, constitutes a good introduction to foreign language study.
+Esperanto is a constructed language created in 1887 by L. L. Zamenhof, a Polish-Jewish ophthalmologist who wanted to eliminate language barriers in international communication.
+Esperanto is based on Indo-European languages and has a highly regular grammar and writing system.
+It has been proposed that learning Esperanto can provide a propaedeutic effect for foreign language study.
+That is, studying Esperanto for one year and then studying another language afterward may result in greater proficiency in the long run than studying the target language only.
+However, some of the findings from these studies are compromised by unclear objectives, brief or anecdotal reporting, and a lack of methodological rigor.

-Teaching strategies
+Teaching strategies for spoken languages

 Blended learning

 Blended learning combines face-to-face teaching with distance education, frequently electronic, either computer-based or web-based.
-It has been a major growth point in the ELT (English Language Teaching) industry over the last ten years.

-Some people, though, use the phrase 'Blended Learning' to refer to learning taking place while the focus is on other activities.
-For example, playing a card game that requires calling for cards may allow blended learning of numbers (1 to 10).

 Skill teaching

-When talking about language skills, the four basic ones are: listening, speaking, reading and writing.
-However, other, more socially based skills have been identified more recently such as summarizing, describing, narrating etc. In addition, more general learning skills such as study skills and knowing how one learns have been applied to language classrooms.
+The four basic language skills are listening, speaking, reading, and writing.
+However, other, more socially-based skills have been identified more recently.
+Examples include summarizing, describing, and narrating.
+In addition, more general learning skills such as study skills and knowing one's own best learning style have been applied to language classrooms.

-In the 1970s and 1980s, the four basic skills were generally taught in isolation in a very rigid order, such as listening before speaking.
-However, since then, it has been recognized that we generally use more than one skill at a time, leading to more integrated exercises.
+In the 1970s and 1980s, these four basic skills were generally taught in isolation in a very rigid order, such as listening before speaking.
+But since then, it has been recognized that people generally use more than one language skill at a time, leading to more integrated exercises.
 Speaking is a skill that often is underrepresented in the traditional classroom.
 This is due to the fact that it is considered harder to teach and test.
 There are numerous texts on teaching and testing writing but relatively few on speaking.

 More recent textbooks stress the importance of students working with other students in pairs and groups, sometimes the entire class.
 Pair and group work give opportunities for more students to participate more actively.
 However, supervision of pairs and groups is important to make sure everyone participates as equally as possible.
 Such activities also provide opportunities for peer teaching, where weaker learners can find support from stronger classmates.